 If you and your spouse have decided to divorce and have already agreed on factors such as property division, alimony, child custody, and child support, an uncontested divorce may be perfect for you.
 With no need for court fees and contention to make the process longer, you and your spouse can resolve the issues quickly through this flat-fee divorce option.
 You simply come up with an agreement with help from a lawyer and the judge can sign off on it, making it legally binding.

-At Givens Givens Sparks, our Tampa divorce attorneys know how difficult divorce can be for you, your soon-to-be ex-spouse, and any children involved.
+At Robert Sparks Attorneys, our Tampa divorce attorneys know how difficult divorce can be for you, your soon-to-be ex-spouse, and any children involved.
 Taking proper steps to ease the contention at this time can save you from financial burdens, ongoing litigation, and emotionally draining situations.
 Call us today to discuss your divorce case with us and learn which option is best for you.